 20) Sippy Cups: When it’s time to start introducing your baby to drinking water, sippy cups can simplify the process until they’re old enough to start drinking from regular cups.
 Just make sure you transition them from bottles to sippy cups the right way.

 21) Bowls: You should already have baby bowls ready to use for as soon as your little one begins eating solids.

 22) Spoons: Whether self feeding or still requiring your help, a soft spoon specifically designed for babies to eat from is safe and easy on their gums.

 First things first, and probably one of the most time consuming aspects – if not the most time consuming – of taking care of a newborn is diapering.

 Did you know that newborns go through an average of 10 diapers a day during their first year in life?
 That makes for around 3650 diapers you’ll have to change in just the first year alone.
 If that’s not time a frequent, time consuming task, then I don’t know what is!

-So, take a look at the following section and make sure you bring your diapering A-game to the table (literally, it’s just you and those diapers on that changing table, good luck!).
+So, take a look at the following section and make sure you bring your diapering A-game to the table (literally, it’s just you and those diapers on that changing station, good luck!).

 1) Diapers: First of all, you’re going to need the absolute best diapers money can buy.

 Your little one’s comfort depends on it, and you obviously want them wearing something that’s good at doing what it’s supposed to do.